noaa-ocs-modeling/CoastalApp-testsuite/README.md

 ``ROOTDIR=CoastalApp_LOCATION COMMDIR=HSOFS_DATA_LOCATION ./run_all.sh``

-If your platform is not "hera", you may pass your desired platform name to the script as:
+If your platform is not "hera", you may also pass your desired platform name to the script as:

 ``PLATFORM=YOUR_PLATFORM ./run_all.sh``

+**NOTE:** The interface to the script "run_all.sh" it is most likely to be changed to include more commandline options to enhance the script's usage.
+Please stay tuned ...